Why Didn't Polish Soldiers

 When you think what these soldiers had fought for, all they had been through, the deportations, malnutrition, disease, deaths, the 1500 mile journey to join Anders Army, the horrific experiences of crossing The Caspian Sea, the resulting deaths in Pahlevi and then displacement to foreign lands, it is no wonder they were not too quick to return to Poland where the horrors had began!

 Poland remained under Communist rule until 1989.
 However, it took until 1992 for the full effect of Communism in Poland to disappear, by which point most of the original Polish soldiers were dead or in very advanced years.
+Some did go back to Poland in the 1960s under the protection of "British Naturalisation" which was offered to Polish ex-soldiers in the UK.
+Most though never got to go back.

 The Poland they knew was gone forever.